hitachi-vantara/vspone-block-ansible/README.md

 ### Pre-requisites

 - Python requests module should be installed before running any ansible module

-    - To install the requests module for Python, you can use pip, the package manager for Python.
-Here are the steps to install it:

     - To install the `requests` module for Python, you can use pip, the package manager for Python.
 Here are the steps to install it:

         # Step 1: Open Terminal or Command Prompt